 GO's cost model was based on a "current net cost" approach considering the actual line rental charged to their subscribers.
-GO also included a second scenario - the "Current cost after rebalancing" approach-which used to be included in past USO claims, based on a higher line rental tariff to cover the claimed line rental cost and return on capital.
-Nevertheless, GO made its 2017 claim request, in line with MCA's previous decisions on USO funding, on the "current net cost" scenario totalling €321,596.
-Following a number of clarifications that took place during the Calculation Accuracy Phase and the revised cost model submitted by GO in March 2021, the net USO Cost amounted to €154,979.
+GO also included a second scenario - the "Current cost after rebalancing" approach - which used to be included in past USO claims by GO, based on a higher line rental tariff to cover the claimed line rental cost and return on capital.
+Nevertheless, GO made its 2018 claim request, in line with MCA's previous decisions on USO funding, on the "current net cost" scenario totalling €363,510.
+Following a number of clarifications that took place during the Calculation Accuracy Phase, GO submitted the final revised cost model in July 2023.
+The net USO cost based on the final review outcome amounted to €126,547.

-GO based the 2017 USO claim on the same cost model developed for its previous USO claims.
+GO based the 2018 USO claim on the same cost model developed for its previous USO claims.